Keeping your employees happy is one of the most important jobs you have as an employer.

 Although it’s not always practical to be completely transparent about your business practices, providing a view into different areas of the company can go a long way in showing your employees that they are a trusted part of your company.

 Once you’ve identified the employees who are invested, eager to learn and committed, you can begin to include them in additional pieces of the business.
 They’ll appreciate the investment in their continued education in their field, and you’ll have the added benefit of an additional brain to help with organizational challenges.

 The greatest ideas often come from those who know your company best – your employees.
 Since they face the ins and outs of the business every day, they have the information and motivation needed to come to unconventional solutions.
 The problem is that most companies don’t have a good system for collecting these ideas and turning them into actionable changes that can improve your business and your culture.

-The most important way to show you value every employees’ contributions to solving the company’s problems is to tell them that you’re willing to hear their ideas.
 Try holding a quick brainstorming session at the beginning of your next staff meeting, where employees are encouraged to bring new ideas that streamline work, improve customer service or bring unique company culture.
 Make these brainstorms a standing event and before you know it, your employees will come to the table with ideas ready to share.

 Also, be sure your employees know that you’re always open to and willing to hear their ideas.
 Whether by email, phone or in person, communicating that your company believes that good ideas can come from anywhere is a great way to get fresh thinking delivered to your door.